tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # Server Behavior {#server-behavior}

-Servers can play two roles, either as the client-facing server which
+As described in {#topologies}, servers can play two roles, either as the client-facing server or as the back-end server.

-Servers that support ECH play one of two roles, depending on the payload of the "encrypted_client_hello" extension in the initial ClientHello:
+Depending on the server role, the `ECHClientHello` will be different:

-* If `ECHClientHello.type` is `outer`, then the server acts as a client-facing server and proceeds as described in {{client-facing-server}} to extract a ClientHelloInner, if available.
+* A client-facing server expects a `ECHClientHello.type` of `outer`, proceeds as described in {{client-facing-server}} to extract a ClientHelloInner, if available.

-* If `ECHClientHello.type` is `inner`, then the server acts as a backend server and proceeds as described in {{backend-server}}.
+* A backend server expects a `ECHClientHello.type` of `inner`, and proceeds as described in {{backend-server}}.

+In split mode, a client-facing server which receives a `ClientHello` with `ECHClientHello.type` of `inner` MUST abort with an "illegal_parameter" alert.
+Similarly, in split mode, a backend server which receives a `ClientHello` with `ECHClientHello.type` of `outer` MUST abort with an "illegal_parameter" alert.

+In shared mode, a server plays both roles, first decrypting the `ClientHelloOuter` and then using the contents of the `ClientHelloInner`.
+A shared mode server which receives a `ClientHello` with `ECHClientHello.type` of `outer` MUST abort with an "illegal_parameter" alert, because such a `ClientHello` should never be received from the network.

-* Otherwise, if `ECHClientHello.type` is not a valid `ECHClientHelloType`, then the server MUST abort with an "illegal_parameter" alert.
+If `ECHClientHello.type` is not a valid `ECHClientHelloType`, then the server MUST abort with an "illegal_parameter" alert.

 If the "encrypted_client_hello" is not present, then the server completes the handshake normally, as described in {{RFC8446}}.

 ## Client-Facing Server {#client-facing-server}